torvalds/linux/Documentation/trace/events-landlock.rst

   treated as untrusted input and escaped in the trace text output so it cannot inject field separators or control characters.

-- **Other party's domain**: A scope or ptrace denial compares the subject's denying domain (``domain=``, always the enforcing domain and never the current task) with the other party's domain, so these tracepoints also report the other party's domain as a scalar ID:
+- **Other party's domain**: A scope or ptrace denial compares the subject's denying domain (``domain=``), which is the enforcing domain and not necessarily the current task's domain, with the other party's domain.
+  These tracepoints also report the other party's domain as a scalar ID:
   ``tracee_domain=`` (ptrace), ``target_domain=`` (signal), and
   ``peer_domain=`` (abstract unix socket).
 It is ``0`` when the other party is unsandboxed, and otherwise a domain ID that a consumer resolves